aslamsikder/aslamsikder/README.md

 You can view and download my resume from the link below:
 [Download My Resume](https://drive.google.com/file/d/19Jz1wY3kgOQxGa1DS7jDa_rRRjE-Z1E8/view)

-Why should you hire me?
+Why should you hire me? <br>
-✔️ I am a sincere, honest, hardworking, and dedicated employee with a professional attitude.
+✔️ I am a sincere, honest, hardworking, and dedicated employee with a professional attitude. <br>
-✔️ I have a strong mindset toward problem-solving and the capacity to come up with creative solutions for challenging issues.
+✔️ I have a strong mindset toward problem-solving and the capacity to come up with creative solutions for challenging issues. <br>

 For more details on my work and projects, feel free to check out my GitHub profile: https://github.com/aslamsikder